open-gpdb/gpdb/gpdb-doc/markdown/admin_guide/roles_privs.html.md

 ```

-You can also use the `DROP OWNED` and `REASSIGN OWNED` commands for managing objects owned by deprecated roles \(Note: only an object's owner or a superuser can drop an object or reassign ownership\).
+You can also use the `DROP OWNED` and `REASSIGN OWNED` commands for managing objects owned by deprecated roles.
+Only an object's owner or a superuser can drop an object or reassign ownership.
 For example:

 ```
 =# REASSIGN OWNED BY sally TO bob;